 Bentonville’s burgeoning food scene (driven in large part by the new museum) has revitalized the town square, now host to quirky boutiques and food carts selling crepes, barbecue, vegan dishes and traditional Mexican cuisine.

 The secret?
 “Arkansas food is local food because we didn’t have the resources to get our food from far away,” says Daniel Hintz, who moved here from Seattle to head up the city’s redevelopment.
 “Arkansas was cool before we knew it.”

 Cool takes on new meaning during the journey down to Little Rock.
 Interstates speed the drive; the scenic byway State-7 winds through Ozark National Forest.
-Perched on the edge of a canyon, the seasonal Cliff House Inn has porch gliders and waitresses who write “God bless!” on meal tickets.
+Perched on the edge of a canyon, Cliff House Inn has porch gliders and waitresses who write “God bless!” on meal tickets.
 You can almost hear the dining room’s fiddle-laced music as you continue your drive, the road snaking over the Buffalo National River bridge and past ramshackle houses before turning southeast toward the capital.

 A vintage Mobil gas station still stands across the street from the massive stone Little Rock Central High School.
 The still-operational school looks just as it did when federal troops escorted nine teenagers to class in 1957 when Gov. Orval Faubus refused to integrate the school.
 Gone are the screaming, spitting adults who threatened the Little Rock Nine; in their place, a National Historic Site visitors center across the street shares their story and challenges people to consider how today’s bullying echoes those shameful images.
 “You can know nothing about civil rights, and this story will touch you,” park ranger Brian Schwieger says.
 “It’s about kids; it’s about school.
 We’ve all been kids, and we’ve all been to school.”